MichaelCurrin/os-genesis/README.md

 This project focussed on _packages_ - it does not support "dotfiles" as I have separate project for that.

-Going with the DevOps/Ansible lingo, this project handles environment _orchestration_, though just on the host machine.
-It becomes automation when added to a cron job.
+Going with the DevOps/Ansible lingo, this project handles environment _orchestration_ (though in this case just a single host machine).

+The project specifies the state of packages to be installed and configured and running the scripts makes it happen.
+This saves time having to research or rememeber the commands and run them.

+Further, this project works well with a layer of [automation](#automation), as covered in a later section.

 ## Features